-Maintaining the proper temperatures in your bearded dragon’s habitat is very important for its survival and health.
-Without adequate temperatures throughout the entire enclosure, your bearded dragon could lose its appetite, become lethargic and act lazy, not grow properly, or could even die.
+Maintaining the proper temperatures in your bearded dragon’s terrarium is very important for its survival and health.
+A lack of adequate temperatures and improper basking zones for a bearded dragon enclosure may lead to detrimental conditions.

-Here are some tactics for creating basking and cool zones for a bearded dragon.
+Here are some tactics for creating proper basking zones for a bearded dragon.

-One area that your bearded dragon needs most is a basking zone.
+The most important area for bearded dragon heating is a basking zone.
 The temperatures in the basking zone should be between 90 to 110 degrees F, depending on the age of your bearded dragon.

 These temperatures are obtained by using a special heat lamp bulb, ceramic heat emitter, or heating pads.
 There may be circumstances when a you will need to supplement terrarium heat.
-Use a combination of these should be used in order to establish the proper basking area.
+Use a combination of these devices in order to establish the proper basking zone.

 If you add items from outdoors as a perch for your bearded dragon, make sure it is chemical, mold, mildew and insect free.
 It is best to sterilize these items before adding them to the enclosure.
 You can sterilize them by using boiling water or baking in the oven.

 Establishing Cool Zones

-The opposite side of the bearded dragon enclosure should be somewhat cooler than the basking area.
-The cooler zone should be about 80 to 90 degrees F.
+The end opposite side of the basking zone should be somewhat cooler to create a cool zone.
+The cool zone should be about 80 to 90 degrees F.

 Cool zones are important so the bearded dragon can thermoregulate its temperature.
-If it gets too warm while basking it can easily hop of the perch and cool off a bit on the other side of the habitat.
+If the bearded dragon becomes too warm while basking it can easily hop of the perch and cool off a bit on the other side of the terrarium.

 Establishing a Temperature Gradient

-The ideal environment you want to establish is one with varying temperatures throughout the enclosure.
+The ideal environment when heating a bearded dragon habitat is one with varying temperatures throughout the enclosure.
 Ideally, you want the warmest temperatures to be in the basking zone, while slightly cooler just outside the basking zone.

 The temperatures should gradually get cooler until you reach the opposite end of the tank at the cooler zone, which again should be 80 to 85 degrees F.